winitzki/scall/tutorial/programming_dhall.md

 ''
 ```

+Nevertheless, a Dhall program cannot query the random string several times and make any decisions based on the changes in the random string.
+The reason is that each import is cached on its first use within a Dhall program.
-Nevertheless, if `https://test.dhall-lang.org/random-string` is imported several times within one Dhall program, the first imported value will be internally cached and used for all subsequent imports.
+If the resource `https://test.dhall-lang.org/random-string` is imported several times within one Dhall program, the first imported value will be internally cached and substituted for all subsequent imports of that resource.
-This is a general feature of imports that guarantees referential transparency.
+The run-time value caching of imports is an important feature that guarantees referential transparency.

-To ensure that imported code remains unchanged, the import expression can be annotated by the imported code's SHA256 hash value.
+Another feature of Dhall is annotation of imported resources by SHA256 hash values.
 Such imports are called "frozen".
 Dhall will refuse to process a frozen import if the external resource gives
-an expression with a different SHA256 hash value than that in the Dhall code.
+an expression with a different SHA256 hash value than that specified in the Dhall code.

 For example, consider a file called `simple.dhall` that contains just the number `3`: